homelabaas/haas-documentation/docs/walkthrough.md

 ## Deploy a Docker Machine

 Once you have a successful docker machine build, the next step is to provision a new VM with this build.
+Before you provision a new virtual machine, you will need to create some VM sizes, and a network.

 ### Set up VM Sizes

 Go to Compute -> VM Specs, and add a number of sizes that you will find useful.
-I tend to add a Tiny with 1CPU, 1 GB of RAM, Small with 1 CPU, 2 GB of RAM, Medium with 2 CPU, 4 GB of RAM and Large with 4 CPU, 8 GB of RAM.
+I tend to add a Tiny with 1 CPU, 1 GB of RAM, Small with 1 CPU, 2 GB of RAM, Medium with 2 CPU, 4 GB of RAM and Large with 4 CPU, 8 GB of RAM.
+These sizes are entirely up to you.

 ### Set up a Network

 This step sets up a number of IP addresses that can be allocated to new VMs as a pool.
-Note: DHCP is currently not supported.
+Note: DHCP is currently not supported in HaaS, instead, IP addresses are allocated from a static pool.

 Navigate to Network, then click New.

-Enter in a name, I use "default", then the starting and ending IP range, along with subnet mask, gateway, and DNS server settings for each machine.
+Enter in a name, I use "default" since I only ever have one of these defined, then enter a starting IP and ending IP range, along with subnet mask, gateway, and DNS server settings for each machine.
 Click Save.

 Click Populate, and all the IP addresses in the range will appear with no VM associated.